slicebox/slicebox/README.md

 Installation
 ------------

 We provide two types of installers, either a zip-file suitable for installation on any system, or `deb/rpm` packages for Debian/Red Hat Linux.
-The linux installers are easiest to use, slicebox will be setup and ready to use upon installation.
-The zip-file variant requires a little more configuration as described below.
+When using the zip-file, it is up to the user installing slicebox to install the program as a service.
+The linux installers are configured to automatically install slicebox as a service which is always running.

 ### Universal zip package

 * Download a zipped distribution of slicebox from [Bintray](https://bintray.com/karlsjostrand/slicebox/installers/_latestVersion).
 * Unzip onto a suitable server computer.
 Any computer which is always on and which has a fixed (local or public) IP address will do.
 * Configure the service by editing [conf/slicebox.conf](./src/main/resources/application.conf).
-In particular, the administrator (superuser) username and password can be configured as well as the hostname and port of the service.
+In particular, the administrator (superuser) username and password can be configured along with the hostname and port of the service, and paths to databaee and file storage.
+The `slicebox.conf` file reads and appends a second configuration file called `my-slicebox.conf`, if present.
+A neat way of preserving the reference configuation in `slicebox.conf` is to create a file called `my-slicebox.conf` and place it in the same directory as `slicebox.conf`.
+Include those configurations you wish to change in this this file, they will override the reference settings.
 * The `bin` folder contains start scripts for Windows and Linux/Unix/Mac OS.

 ### Windows - running Slicebox as a scheduled task